-The Boards comprise two independent executive directors (the CEO and CFO) and four independent non-executive directors (including the Chair).
+The Boards comprise (at the date of signing of this report) three executive directors, being the CEO, Chief Financial Officer ("CFO"), an Executive Director and four independent non-executive Directors (including the Chair).

 Nomination and Remuneration Committee

 The main objective of the UEHCL Nomination and Remuneration Committee is to ensure that there is a robust process around appointments to the Board (and other Committees) and to approve overall remuneration policy.